Welcome to Albany, Texas!

 In 1874, settlers sought law and order apart from the rough and tumble town of Fort Griffin and moved the county seat 16 miles south to a location they named “Albany.”
 They retained strong ties to the historic fort, however, and citizens of Albany are still intimately involved in documenting and restoring the site.

-Today, as a Preserve America Community, Albany’s Main Street is a cultural gem where restored buildings house shops, restaurants, and theaters while the old railroad depot serves as a Visitor Center, Chamber of Commerce and Fandangle Ticket Office.
+Today, as a Preserve America Community, Albany’s Main Street is a cultural gem where restored buildings house shops, restaurants, and theaters while the old railroad depot serves as the Visitor Center, Chamber of Commerce and Fandangle Ticket Office.
 Albany and the surrounding countryside have been officially designated a movie-friendly location.

 Citizens are friendly and enjoy local history, fine art and performing.
 Each year in June, the Fort Griffin Fandangle tells our story.

 The unsurpassed big game and bird hunting on area ranches makes Shackelford County a perfect sportsman’s destination.
+Deer, dove, quail, wild turkey, and hogs are abundant and there is fishing on area rivers, creeks and lakes.

 - a world class art museum